Understanding the Money Market Instruments in India

 5. Repurchase Agreements

 Repurchase Agreements, also known as repo, are short-term borrowings in government securities for dealers.
 In 1992, repo was introduced to improve the economy’s short-term liquidity management and to manage and even out interest rates in the money market.
 Dealers sell government securities as collateral to investors and then buy them at a higher price the next day.
-Repurchase Agreements do not have a maximum maturity period, but the minimum scales down to one week.
+Repurchase Agreements do not have a maximum maturity period, but the minimum is one week.
 In some repo securities, there is no fixed maturity period, and there can be regular fluctuations in the interest rates contingent on the market conditions.
 Repurchase Agreements include agency bonds, government bonds, corporate bonds, emerging market bonds, convertible bonds, and supranational bonds.

 Features